 According to several studies, it is established that the magnetic nature of the nanoparticles enhances the activity of medicines.
 The team also conducted an experiment to confirm that the new nanoparticles suppressed the growth of bacteria.
 Thus, the authors claimed that the superparamagnetic nanoparticles at room temperature and their antibacterial properties would make them potential materials for biomedical applications.

 “Our study of different properties of the new nanoparticles confirmed they met all existing standards.
 The new methodology is based on plant raw materials and therefore it is eco-friendly”, said Hossain Aslam, a research engineer of Ural Federal University.

 Magnetite (Fe3O4) nanoparticles (MNPs) have been synthesized through a facile green synthesis route using naturally available Ipomoea aquatica leaf aqueous extract where biomolecules of leaf extract acted as a stabilizer as well as reducing agent.
-The synthesized MNPs has pronounced antibacterial activity against both Gram-negative and Gram-positive bacteria.
-The room temperature superparamagnetic nature and antibacterial activity of MNPs demonstrate that it could be potential materials for biomedical applications.
+The synthesized MNPs have pronounced antibacterial activity against both Gram-negative and Gram-positive bacteria.
+The room-temperature superparamagnetic nature and antibacterial activity of MNPs demonstrate that they could be potential materials for biomedical applications.